alghaibb/DeadTrail/Content/UltraDynamicSky/Blueprints/README.txt

       The Puddle Fluid Volume is an actor class which can render a puddle as an actual water surface that moves up and down as the puddle fills/empties with weather state.This is in contrast to the puddles achieved using material effects, which are just flat surface effects changing the roughness and normal of a material.
 A Puddle Fluid Volume is suitable for situations where there is an actual geometric recess/cavity in the ground, for water to fill.

       Optionally, you can also render the Puddle Fluid Volume using Puddle Fluid Interactions, which renders the puddle as a grid mesh simulating natural ripples, caused by the DLWE Interaction component contacting the water surface.
 (See the entry on the Dynamic Landscape Weather Effects for info on the DLWE Interaction component.)
+Understand, when using fluid interactions, the puddle is a dense grid of simulated particles.
+The size of the puddle area will have a significant effect on the cost of this simulation, and should generally be kept to small spaces/individual puddles.

       You can find the Puddle Fluid Volume class in the Blueprints/Weather_Effects folder.